Wyde & Associates, PLLC Texas Record Clearing

 Licensing Problems

-Nurses, teachers, CDL holders, real estate and finance professionals face board review over a record that was never a conviction.
+Texas Medical Center nurses and techs, school staff, port and refinery CDL holders, and Houston real estate and finance professionals face board review over a record that was never a conviction.

 🎓